Thinking About Applying for a FAD Grant?

 Principal investigators (PI) and co-PI(s) must have a PhD or equivalent.
 While ASA membership is not a criterion for applying or being selected for this award, if and when an award is received, the recipient must be a current ASA member.
 ASA membership involves acceptance of and adherence to the ASA Code of Ethics, which is critical to the implementation of the funded project.
 Awardees must also provide documentation of pertinent IRB approval for the project.

 Preference is given to applicants who have not previously received a FAD award.
-The selection committee consists of members of the ASA Council and the ASA Director of Research.
+The selection committee consists of members of the ASA Council.

 The amount of each award shall not exceed $8,000.
 Payment may go directly to the PI or to the PI’s institution, as long as no institutional overhead is charged.
 Award money may not be used for ASA convention expenses, honoraria, or PI’s salary, which includes buying out of courses.
 Budgets that include purchases of laptop computers or other hardware will be carefully reviewed.
 The most frequent use of FAD money is to fund research assistants.
 Awardees must agree to the reporting requirements of the award.

 Notification of funding for the June 15th round will be sent in early September and checks will be disbursed mid-October.
-For the December 15th round, applicants will be notified of funding in early March and checks will be disbursed in mid-April.
+For the December 15th round, applicants will be notified of funding in mid-March and checks will be disbursed in mid-April.

 Awardees are encouraged to continue the tradition of donating to FAD any royalty income derived from projects supported by the grant.